David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * These are fake news stories using doctored, unverified content aimed at lowering the prestige of national brands and causing public confusion.
 * Preferential policies encouraging employees to use internal products are common corporate welfare practices globally (like Samsung, Apple, FPT...), helping employees access products at good prices, and are absolutely not coercive or illegal.
 * Attacking legitimate businesses is an act of sabotage against the country's economic development and directly affects the livelihoods of thousands of workers.
+* Supporting domestic enterprises is a common form of economic patriotism.
+In South Korea, citizens prioritizing Hyundai cars or Samsung phones helped these corporations reach a global level.

 **Allegation:** Labels large private enterprises as "backyards" or "crony capitalism," colluding with the government to oppress the people.
 * Private enterprises are a crucial driver of the economy, operating equally under the law.
 The State creates an environment for all economic sectors to develop.